JackLawhorn/Heavens-Above-Gardens-Below/Posts/Torrente.md

 Since the founding of the [[Shipwrights Guild]], river-faring vessels – designed based on secret knowledge imparted from the elemental [[Mundial Aspects#water motes|water motes]] themselves – have traveled up and down the river Torrente.
 These vessels, mostly including simple floating platforms and small shallops, provide much needed transportation of personnel and cargo throughout [[Omphalos, the City of Gardens]].

 In the [[Later Heliotropic Age]], the river Torrente was a valuable means of transporting the raw material extracted from the [[Mines of the Oremongers Guild|mines]] of the [[Oremongers Guild]] into the City.
-Providing such transportation services afforded the Guild the funds needed to develop the [[Duchy of Stilts]] and their first fleet of ships fit for traversing the more volatile [[Sink]].
+Providing such transportation services afforded the Guild the funds needed to develop the [[Barony of Stilts]] and their first fleet of ships fit for traversing the more volatile [[Sink]].

 > For more, see [[Transportation in the Known World#Nautical vehicles|Transportation in the Known World > Nautical vehicles]].